mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 The output here is what the *log level configuration* was.
 I can rerun *db.getLogComponents* to see my updated value of index.
+We can see here that I've successfully set the *verbosity level of the index logging component to 0*.

 ```javascript
 >  db.getLogComponents()